oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Step 9: Run Oppia locally

 To run the Oppia application locally, run `python -m scripts.start --no_browser` in the Ubuntu environment.
-Navigate to any of the browsers and access Oppia at http://localhost:8181.
+Navigate to any browser and access Oppia at http://localhost:8181.

 ## How to run the E2E tests?